vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/187/05_tava_tye.md

 title = "05"

 +++
-For the interpr. of this vs., see publ. intro.
+For the interpr. of this vs., see published introduction.